i-agrawal/machine-learning/regression/linear/README.md

        f(our line, actual points) = sum of (each actual point - our line's guess)^2

-       so why does it matter that it is a function? a function is a line
+       so why does it matter that it is a function? because a function is a line like below
-       and this line just so happens to have a minimum

      4 |\       /